Sup2point0/Assort/Yu-Gi-Oh!/archetypes/Tekk-Knight.md

 The core strategic is to utilyze every Summoning tecnique on the first turn, creating a formidable board with all 5 *Hi-Tekk-Knight* monsters.
 (Although the Ritual is often missing due to requiring a *World Affinity* card to be available.)
 In conjunction with [World Affinity Rivals](../cards/traps/World%20Affinity%20Rivals), this can lock the opponent completely out of their Extra Deck.

 The board is not unbreakable in any way – none of the monsters have any protection effects – and is dismantled with ease by Raigeki or Lightning Storm.
-However, the effects of all those monsters will trigger, searching out a huge number of *World Affinity* Spell/Traps, ready for an instant comeback next turn, even against negates – including powerful recovery cards such as [World Affinity Ascension].
+However, the effects of all those monsters will trigger, searching out a huge number of *World Affinity* Spell/Traps, ready for an instant comeback next turn, even against negates – including powerful recovery cards such as [World Affinity Ascension](...).

 If the board remains intact, then the *Ark-Knight* monsters can easily be brought out on the second turn, with powerful omni-negates and battle effects to overwhelm the opponent.
 If called for, with 4 monsters of each type [Ark-Knight Cerulean Aventurescence](...) can be Summoned, clearing the opponent’s field and Graveyard ready for an OTK.
 [Hi-Tekk-Knight Radical Trinity](...) can also take advantage of an already established board to inflict massive amounts of damage.